- Indexed annuities are products designed to provide downside protection while still allowing some growth potential.

-One element of indexed annuities that is often misunderstood is the calculation of the investment return.
-To determine how the insurance company calculates the return, it is important to understand how the index is tracked, as well as how much of the return of the index is credited to you.
+One element of indexed annuities that is often misunderstood is the calculation of the investment return credited to your account.
+To determine how the insurance company calculates the return, it is important to understand how the index is tracked, as well as how much of the index return is credited to you.

 Index tracking.
 The amount credited to your account depends, in part, on how much the index changes.
-Insurance companies use various methods to track changes in the index value.
-For example, they may use different time periods such as monthly, annually, or over even longer periods of time.
+Insurance companies use various methods to track changes in the index value over a defined time period.
 It is important to understand how the index is tracked, as it will have a direct impact on the return credited to you.

-Return credited to you.
-The amount an insurance company credits to you depends on a variety of factors (any of which can potentially be combined) such as:
+The amount an insurance company credits to you depends on a variety of factors (any of which can potentially be combined), such as:

-- Cap is an upper limit put on the return over a certain time period.
-For example, if the index returned 10% but the annuity had a cap of 3%, you only receive a maximum 3% rate of return.
+- Cap, which is an upper limit put on the return over a certain time period.
+For example, if the index returned 10% but the annuity had a cap of 3%, your account receives a maximum return of 3%.
 Many indexed annuities put a cap on the return.

-- Participation rate is the percentage of the index’s return the insurance company credits to the annuity, typically ranging from 80% to 100%.
+- Participation rate, which is the percentage of the index’s return the insurance company credits to the annuity.
 For example, if the market went up 8% and the annuity's participation rate was 80%, a 6.4% return (80% of the gain) would be credited.
-Most indexed annuities that have a participation rate also have a cap, which in this example would limit the credited return to 3% instead of 6.4%.
+Many indexed annuities that have a participation rate also have a cap, which in this example would limit the credited return to 3% instead of 6.4%.

-- Spread/margin/asset fee is a percentage fee that may be subtracted from the gain in the index linked to the annuity.
-For example, if an index gained 12% and the spread fee is 4%, then the gain credited to the annuity would be 8%.
+- Spread/margin/asset fee, which is a percentage fee that may be subtracted from the gain in the index linked to the annuity.
+For example, if an index gained 6% and the spread fee was 2%, then the gain credited to the annuity would be 4%.

-- Bonus is a percentage of the first-year premiums received that is added to the contract value.
-Typically, the bonus amount plus any earnings on the bonus is subject to a vesting schedule that may be longer than the surrender charge period schedule.
-Given the typical vesting schedule, the bonus may be entirely forfeited upon surrender in the first few contract years.
+- Bonus, which is a percentage of the first-year premiums received that is added to the contract value.
+Typically, the bonus amount plus any earnings on the bonus are subject to a vesting schedule that may be longer than the surrender charge period schedule.2, 3 Given the typical vesting schedule, the bonus may be entirely forfeited upon surrender in the first few contract years.

-- Riders are extra features, such as minimum lifetime guaranteed income, that can be added to the annuity for additional costs, further reducing the return.
+- Riders, which are extra features, such as minimum lifetime guaranteed income, that can be added to the annuity for additional costs, further reducing the return credited to the account.

-In addition, an often overlooked point is that for the purposes of the insurance company calculation, an index return excludes dividends, so your return from an indexed annuity will also exclude dividend income.
+In addition, an often-overlooked point is that for the purposes of the insurance company calculation, an index return excludes dividends, so your return from an indexed annuity will also exclude dividend income.
 This is important because history indicates that dividends have been a strong component of equity returns over the course of time.
-Since 1930, dividends have made up approximately 40% of the S&P 500 index has gained 7.38% annually without dividends and 9.52% with dividends.
+For example, over the past 20 years, ending December 2021, the S&P 500 index has gained 7.38% annually without dividends and 9.52% with dividends.

 How does a cap impact potential returns?

-"Investors often mistakenly think they are investing in the market directly with an indexed annuity, but don't realize the actual return could be muted due to caps and participation rates," says Tim Gannon, a vice president of product management at Fidelity Investments Life Insurance Company.
+"Investors may think they are investing in the market with an indexed annuity, but don't realize the actual return could be muted due to caps and participation rates," says Tim Gannon, a vice president of product management at Fidelity Investments Life Insurance Company.

 How much do they cost?

-Indexed annuities typically do not have an upfront sales charge, but there are often significant surrender fees—fees you pay if you need access to your money before the surrender period ends—and other hidden costs.
-“While index annuities are often sold as ‘no-fee’ products, investors still incur a cost to own these products,” according to Gannon.
-In fact, surrender fees for the 10 top-selling indexed annuities averaged 13% in the first year.5
+Indexed annuities typically do not have an up-front sales charge, but there are often surrender fees if you need access to your money before the surrender period ends, and other hidden costs.

 The answer, in some cases, is "yes."
 If the market index linked to your annuity goes down and you receive no or minimal index-linked return, you could lose money on your initial investment if you withdraw assets before the surrender period is up.

-“Indexed annuities can be a challenge to understand, so be sure to do your homework to fully understand how they work in up and down markets," advises Gannon.
-Depending on what you are looking to address, it may be in your best interest to consider a different type of annuity or combination of investment products.
+"No two indexed annuities may be alike, so be sure to do your homework to fully understand how they work in up and down markets," advises Gannon.
+Depending on what you are looking to address, it may be in your best interest to consider a different type of annuity or a combination of investment products.

-For example, for lifetime income and market participation, investing in a deferred variable annuity with a guaranteed lifetime withdrawal benefit may make more sense.
-On the other hand, for principal protection and market participation, you may benefit from a strategy that invests a portion of your assets in a conservative investment, such as bonds, and the remaining portion of your assets in the stock market, for upside potential.5
+For example, for principal protection and market participation, you may benefit from a strategy that invests a portion of your assets in a conservative investment, such as bonds, and the remaining portion of your assets in the stock market, for upside potential.5

 "A financial representative can help you build a comprehensive plan that takes into account your specific needs and objectives," says Gannon.